 In order to ensure that the communication, not only to external solution providers but also within the project, is in line with the DRIVER+ communication policies, ARTTIC took a more active role in the review.
 In the beginning, they mainly focussed on the dissemination of the Call for Applications and later on communication with pre-selected external solution providers.
-While this is still their main responsibility, they also actively contribute to the information shared and take part in all conference calls.
+They now also actively contribute to the information shared and take part in all conference calls.
 Thereby, it is ensured that they are informed about the status and special issues in individual Trials.